vsrinivas/fuchsia/docs/safestack.md

 basis of exploits and attacks using the so-called *ROP* ("return-oriented programming") technique.

-The **Compatibility** section of that page does not apply to Magenta (or Fuchsia).
-In Magenta user-mode code (including all of Fuchsia), the runtime support for SafeStack is included directly in the standard C runtime library, and everything works fine in shared libraries (DSOs).
+The **Compatibility** section of that page does not apply to Zircon (or Fuchsia).
+In Zircon user-mode code (including all of Fuchsia), the runtime support for SafeStack is included directly in the standard C runtime library, and everything works fine in shared libraries (DSOs).